 - the tokyo files: danchi 東京団地萌え – maps and picture’s of Japan’s public housing

-- Photos: 烏山住宅の風景 （ＪＫＫ 都営烏山第一団地） Scenery of Karasuyama housing
+- 烏山住宅の風景 （ＪＫＫ 都営烏山第一団地） Scenery of Karasuyama housing

-- Photos: Karasuyama – Community Housing Project since 1958
+- Karasuyama – Community Housing Project since 1958

-- Photos of demolished houses: 公団烏山第一団地 Kōdan Karasuyama daiichi danchi
+- Demolished houses: 公団烏山第一団地 Kōdan Karasuyama daiichi danchi

-- Photos of demolished houses: 公団烏山第一団地 近況報告 Public opinion report on Karasuyama Daiichi Estate
+- Demolished houses: 公団烏山第一団地 近況報告 Public opinion report on Karasuyama Daiichi Estate

-- Demolition photos: 解体される築50年の団地 Building of 50 years to be dismantled
+- Demolition: 解体される築50年の団地 Building of 50 years to be dismantled

-- Photos; reference to Showa nostalgia: 珍しい団地・公団烏山第一住宅 Unusual danchi · Karasuyama First house
+- Reference to Showa nostalgia: 珍しい団地・公団烏山第一住宅 Unusual danchi · Karasuyama First house

-- Sakura blossom photos: チトカラ 桜 散策 烏山川緑道 ・ 烏山第一団地 Walking around Chitokara Sakura Oruyama River Greenway
+- Sakura blossom pictures: チトカラ 桜 散策 烏山川緑道 ・ 烏山第一団地 Walking around Chitokara Sakura Oruyama River Greenway

 - Reference to SECOM: 新しい本棚。 A new bookshelf.